Non-dialable point: Toll stations

-A request for "Tinyville Toll Station #2" would require the operator to call the inbound operator (NPA+121) or a special ringdown operator (NPA+181) at destination, who would ring the one line to "Tinyville" with a specific pattern to signal the second subscriber to answer.
-The system created operator confusion and was incompatible with equipment based on auto-dial modems, such as automated teller machines.
+A request for "Tinyville Toll Station #2" required the operator to call the inbound operator (NPA+121) or a special ringdown operator (NPA+181) at the destination, who would ring the single line to "Tinyville" using a specific pattern to signal the second subscriber on that line to answer.
+This system was confusing to operators, and was incompatible with any equipment that had an auto-dial modem, such as automated teller machines.
 Nevada Bell and GTE replaced the last of their Nevada toll stations with seven-digit dial service in 2001.

 These points originally appeared directly in national AT&T or Bellcore routing tables; each would have its own V and H co-ordinates (as toll calls are billed by distance) and a non-dialable number for billing records (initially within the geographic area code, although often in an invalid format like 702-012-3456).
 The list of non-dialable points was later maintained by NANPA (in the US) and CNAC (in Canada).
-A pair of area codes (886 and 889), created along with 887 and 888 in the early 1980s and abolished on July 1, 2003, was used by NANPA and CNAC to list each non-dialable toll point as a rate centre and exchange (a block of 10,000 numbers with an associated geographic pair of V/H co-ordinates for billing distance calculation); these codes have since been reclaimed for use as future toll-free numbers.
+A pair of area codes (886 and 889), created along with 887 and 888 in the early 1980s and abolished on July 1, 2003, were used by NANPA and CNAC to list each non-dialable toll point as a rate centre and exchange (a block of ten thousand numbers with an associated geographic pair of V/H co-ordinates for billing distance calculation); these codes have since been reclaimed for use as future toll-free numbers.

 88X

-During the 1980s and into the early 1990s, AT&T maintained eight pseudo-area codes used to represent non-dialable locations.
+During the 1980s and into the early 1990s, AT&T maintained eight pseudo-area-codes used to represent non-dialable locations.
 A "ticket" (manual or electronic) would use the six digits as point identification (out of a table) and rating location (using the V and H coordinates), with zeroes or some other representation using the last four digits.
 Each 88X-XXX combination had its own point name and V and H coordinates.

 881, 882, 883 and 885 were used to refer to locations in Mexico that were not able to be direct dialed; these gradually disappeared as Mexico tied them into its dialing network, becoming a 52X (1 through 9) prefix instead.
 88X-XXX would be followed by up to four digits of a local number.

 886, 887, 888 and 889 were used to refer to assorted types of locations in Canada and the United States.
 Where the six-digit combination represented a radio telephone base station, the remaining four digits usually were used to give the last four digits of the radio telephone number.
 Where the six-digit combination represented a toll station as described above, the last four digits were all zeroes or might represent a specific subscriber sharing the same toll station.
-These codes were eventually eliminated by need of using the digits for other services, as unlike the ones used for Mexico, their phase-out was far slower.
+These codes were eventually eliminated when telephone companies decided to use the digits for other services; unlike the ones used for Mexico, their phase-out was far slower.